Paul Andreu: Projects

 He was in charge of planning and constructing Charles de Gaulle Airport (Roissy) in Paris from 1967 on.
 On 23 May 2004 a portion of Terminal 2E collapsed, killing four people.
 Terminal 2E, inaugurated in 2003, is the seventh terminal at Roissy by Andreu, and has been described as one of Andreu's boldest designs.
 The collapse was attributed by the ad hoc administrative enquiry commission to a variety of technical causes and the lack of margins of safety in the design.
 Andreu blamed the collapse on poor execution by the building companies.

-Andreu's other projects included the Grande Arche at La Défense in Paris (as associate of Johann Otto von Spreckelsen) and the National Grand Theater of China enclosed in a titanium and glass shell near Beijing's Tiananmen Square which was inaugurated on 22 December 2007.
+Andreu's other projects included the Grande Arche at La Défense in Paris (as associate of Johann Otto von Spreckelsen), Shandong Grand Theater in Jinan and the National Grand Theater of China enclosed in a titanium and glass shell near Beijing's Tiananmen Square which was inaugurated on 22 December 2007.

 In 2008, Andreu was hired to design a cultural centre and ticket office in Montreal's new Quartier des Spectacles entertainment district.